 “I know,” she acknowledged even as she continued to fiddle with things.

-I remembered Jessica and I were impressed by the Sinker Creek Canyon when we rode this way¹ so Brenna and I also turned off Silver City Road shortly after leaving Murphy to follow the bumpy dirt trail to the edge.
+I remembered her mom and I were impressed by the Sinker Creek Canyon when we rode this way¹ so Brenna and I also turned off Silver City Road shortly after leaving Murphy to follow the bumpy dirt trail to the edge.

 “Please daddy, please,” Brenna had pled, flag in hand, as we looked around the Owyhee Museum souvenir shop on our way out.